 Long expansion expressions can be split over several lines by using backslash continuations.
-As in Exim’s run time configuration, white space at the start of continuation lines is ignored.
+As in Exim’s runtime configuration, white space at the start of continuation lines is ignored.
 Each argument or data line is passed through the string expansion mechanism, and the result is output.
-Variable values from the configuration file (for example, $qualify_domain) are available, but no message-specific values (such as $sender_domain) are set, because no message is being processed (but see -bem and -Mset).
+Variable values from the configuration file (for example, $qualify_domain) are available, but no message-specific values (such as $message_exim_id) are set, because no message is being processed (but see -bem and -Mset).

 Note: If you use this mechanism to test lookups, and you change the data files or databases you are using, you must exit and restart Exim before trying the same lookup again.
 Otherwise, because each Exim process caches the results of lookups, you will just get the same result as before.